fommil/fpmortals/manuscript/complete.md

   def flow(a: A1): IO[A0]  = (foo1(a) >>= foo2 >>= foo3).run(bar0)
 ~~~~~~~~

 So what does this buy us?
-Firstly, it's worth noting that the control flow of
+Firstly, it is worth noting that the control flow of
 this application is left to right

 {width=60%}